GMAT 1-on-1 with Anish

 What we cover together

 Each session is 2 hours.
+The figures mentioned above are per hour.

 Number of sessions

 Since the course is 1-on-1, and our objective is to ensure you get things, the number of sessions varies for each individual.
 I have had students who have taken 1 session, got what they were looking for, and gone on to do well on the test.
 I have also worked with students for a much longer duration.
-I mainly like to work in a way to show you the path and let you walk the path until you get stuck.
-This way we minimize sessions, but maximize your learning.

 I know you’ll still be wondering about a rough range 🙂

 For your overall prep, it is very important that in addition to our sessions, you take out time for self-prep as well.
-As a rough rule of thumb I recommend you dedicate at least 10-20 hours every week (outside the sessions) to GMAT prep.
+As a rough rule of thumb, I recommend you dedicate at least 10-20 hours every week (outside the sessions) to GMAT prep.
 As per our structured course, you’d have things to do before and after sessions.

 Why go for classes with Anish?